baconjs/bacon.js/README.md

 Bus
 ---

-`new Bacon.Bus()` returns a Bus object that is an EventStream with the following functions:
+`new Bacon.Bus()` returns a Bus object that is a "pushable" and "pluggable" EventStream with the following extra methods:

 `bus.push(x)` pushes the given value to the stream.
 All subscribers will receive this value.
 `bus.end()` ends the stream.
 Sends an End event to all subscribers `bus.plug(stream)` plugs the given stream to the Bus.
 All events from the given stream will be delivered to the subscribers of the Bus.

+The plug method practially allows you to merge in other streams after the creation of the Bus.
+I found this quite useful in the Worzone game.

 Event
 -----